miles of natural gas pipelines run beneath Alma delivering natural gas for

 hours call the City's On Call Number at 920-1047.

-If an emergency - Call the Sheriff's Office at
+If an emergency - Call 911 or the Sheriff's Office at

 Alma Utilities will